ZocoLini/fee/README.md

 [![Crates.io](https://img.shields.io/crates/v/fee.svg)](https://crates.io/crates/fee)
 [![Docs.rs](https://docs.rs/fee/badge.svg)](https://docs.rs/fee)

-`fee` is a fast and flexible library for evaluating mathematical expressions from strings.
-It focuses on **runtime performance** while keeping parsing simple and efficient.
+`fee` is a **fast and flexible** library for evaluating mathematical expressions from strings.
+It focuses on **runtime performance** while keeping the parsing layer simple and efficient.

-This crate was born to power scientific and engineering software where expressions cannot be hardcoded:
+This crate was originally designed to power scientific and engineering software where expressions cannot be hardcoded:

-- The source code may be unavailable to recompile.
+- The source code may be unavailable for recompilation.
-- Or you may want to ship closed/private tools with configurable formulas.
+- You may want to ship closed/private tools with configurable formulas.

-Contributions, ideas, bug reports and recommendations are welcome.
+Over time, `fee` has grown into a more general-purpose expression engine.
+It already supports:

+- **`f64` arithmetic**
+- **Boolean logic**
+- **Comparisons**
+- **Bitwise operators**

+This makes it suitable not only for numerical/scientific use cases, but also for building **DSLs, config evaluators, and high-performance runtimes**.

 ## Usage